FicHub/fichub-cli/README.md

   To report issues for the CLI, open an issue at https://github.com/FicHub/fichub-cli/issues

+  Failed downloads will be saved in the `err.log` file in the current directory.

 Options:
-  -u, --url TEXT         The url of the fanfiction enclosed within quotes -i, --infile TEXT      Give a filename to read URLs from -l, --list-url TEXT    Enter a comma separated list of urls to download, enclosed within quotes -v, --verbose          Verbose progressbar
+  -u, --url TEXT            The url of the fanfiction enclosed within quotes -i, --infile TEXT         Path to a file to read URLs from -l, --list-url TEXT       Enter a comma separated list of urls to download, enclosed within quotes -v, --verbose             Verbose
-  -o, --out-dir TEXT     Absolute path to the Output directory for files (default: Current Directory) -f, --format TEXT      Download Format: epub (default), mobi, pdf or html --force                Force overwrite of an existing file --get-urls TEXT        Get all story urls found from a page.Currently supports archiveofourown.org only -s, --supported-sites  List of supported sites
-  -d, --debug            Show the log in the console for debugging --meta-json TEXT       Fetch only the metadata for the fanfiction in json format --log                  Save the logfile for debugging --version              Display version & quit
-  --help                 Show this message and exit
+  -o,  --out-dir TEXT       Path to the Output directory for files (default: Current Directory) --format TEXT             Download Format: epub (default), mobi, pdf or html [default: epub] --force / --no-force      Force overwrite of an existing file  [default: no-force] --get-urls TEXT           Get all story urls found from a page.
+Currently supports archiveofourown.org only -ss, --supported-sites    List of supported sites -d,  --debug              Show the log in the console for debugging --log / --no-log          Save the logfile for debugging  [default: no-log] --version / --no-version  Display version & quit  [default: no-version] --help                    Show this message and exit.
 ```

 # Default Configuration